 YL is looking to partner with like-minded individuals, corporations or foundations to help deliver our ambitious new Hub.
-This includes exploring opportunities for consortium funding, working in partnership to maximise our potential impact across a range of policy areas critical to addressing the impacts of climate change, environmental shocks and pollution in LMICs, and meeting the SDGs.
+We are keen to explore opportunities for consortium funding, working in partnership to maximise our potential impact across policy areas critical to addressing the impacts of climate change and environmental shocks in LMICs.